-Directors who are considering service on the board of a public company other than the Corporation and its subsidiaries must notify the Chair of the Nominating and Governance Committee and the Chairman of the Board before accepting membership on any such board.
+Directors who are considering service on the board of a public company other than the Company must notify the Chair of PG&E Corporation's Nominating and Governance Committee and the Chairman of the Board before accepting membership on any such board.

-Unless otherwise approved by the Corporation's Board of Directors, (1) a director may not serve on more than three public company boards in addition to the boards of the Corporation and its subsidiaries, and (2) a director who is the principal executive officer of a public company (including PG&E Corporation and Pacific Gas and Electric Company) may not serve on more than two public company boards in addition to the board of his or her employer.
+Unless otherwise approved by the Company's Board of Directors, (1) a director may not serve on more than three public company boards in addition to the boards of the Company, PG&E Corporation, and their subsidiaries, and (2) a director who is the principal executive officer of a public company (including PG&E Corporation and Pacific Gas and Electric Company) may not serve on more than two public company boards in addition to the board of his or her employer.

-For purposes of this policy, the Boards of PG&E Corporation and its subsidiaries (including Pacific Gas and Electric Company) are considered one board.
+For purposes of this policy, the Boards of Pacific Gas and Electric Company and PG&E Corporation (and its subsidiaries) are considered one board.